February 26, 2010

-When a man and a woman fall in love with each other "looks" might initially have drawn them together.
+When a man and a woman fall in love with each other "looks" might initially draw them together.
 Over time, as the relationship grows and deepens, this invariably changes.
 They fall in love with the other's personality, their kindness, their goodness, their spirituality, their very souls.
 It is therefore possible for couples who have spent a life time together to be more in love than the day they were married.
-Loving the "whole person" is the key here not just a person's looks.
+We are called to love the "whole person", not simply a person's looks.

 Fr.
 Frank Pavone

 The fact is that what he did was wrong.
 The fact also is that what George Tiller did was murder also.
 What we can learn from the tragedy of Scott Roeder is that the pro-abortion forces do not want anyone to give the slightest acknowledgement to the humanity of the unborn.
 Our movement must always be nonviolent, and it must also always insist on the truth.